ev1313/dingsda/docs/misc.rst

 >>> d.build(255, x=0)
 b'\xff'

 In particular, you can use different subcons for parsing and building.
 The context entries have boolean values and always exist (sizeof has both values as False).
-For convenience, those two entries are duplicated in Struct Sequence FocusedSeq Union nested contexts.
+For convenience, those two entries are duplicated in Struct FocusedSeq Union nested contexts.
 You dont need to reach for the top-most entry.
 This comes handy when using hackish constructs to achieve some complex semantics that are not available in the core library.

 ::